-It’s vital to manage your first impressions, whether you are doing video presentations for your personal brand or business brand.
+It’s vital to manage your first impressions, especially if you’re doing video presentations for your personal or business brand.

 Some Harvard Findings!

 “Within a few seconds, people have judged your social and economic level, your level of education, and even your level of success.
 Within minutes, they’ve also decided your level of intelligence, trustworthiness, competence, friendliness, and confidence”.

 Imagine how that translates to your business video, where your viewer can pause, replay or go full screen on your presentation and scrutinize you even more intensely?

 Remember, the viewer of your video presentation is only an arm’s length away from you on their viewing device.
 This is an intimate distance, and very different compared to if you were presenting to a live audience or meeting in person.

 Crafting your first impression is something you have complete control of.
 Make it count.